 Outbound translations

-It is possible to create several successive internal notes with #unbabel, and therefore request multiple translations.
+It is possible to create several translation requests in a row.
 It's not necessary to keep the ticket open after requesting the translation - Unbabel will post the translation even if the ticket is solved (even though it won't if the ticket is closed).

 The flow will come full circle once the customer replies and a new inbound automatic translation is then posted.